 1. Offer fewer options

+It may seem counterintuitive in the age of personalization, options need to be limited to maximize sales.
 For example, Procter & Gamble found that a decrease in the number of Head & Shoulders varieties resulted in a 10% increase in revenue.

 2. Make it easy to compare features across products